dduan/django-sophie/README.txt

 To Developers
 -------------

+There are tons of great CMS project written in Django already.
+Why another?

-This is a *boring* Django-based project that does nothing more than simply applying plain Django knowledge found in the official docs as well as a couple of related books.
+This is an intentional violation of the DRY principle created out of the need of the author to study the Django framework.
+In other words, This is a *boring* Django-based project that does nothing more than simply applying plain Django knowledge found in the official docs as well as a couple of related books.
 Feel free to checkout the code and